University of the Incarnate Word

 Race and/or ethnicity unknown: 8%

-With over 90 majors, minors, and concentrations, Incarnate Word academics are comprehensive and diverse.
+With over 90 majors, minors and concentrations, the University’s academics are comprehensive and diverse.
 All passions are welcome to thrive.

-At the center of the undergraduate educational experience is the core curriculum, an integrated and sequenced course of study founded on the principles of a liberal arts education.
+At the center of the undergraduate educational experience is the Core Curriculum, an integrated and sequenced course of study founded on the principles of a liberal arts education.
 Students study rhetoric, philosophy, theology, literature, arts, mathematics, history, and the natural and social sciences.
-Incarnate Word strives to educate the whole person—body, mind, emotions, and spirit—an effort best achieved through such a comprehensive core curriculum.
+UIW strives to educate the whole person—body, mind, emotions, and spirit—an effort best achieved through such a comprehensive core curriculum.

-Incarnate Word students have big ideas worth sharing.
+UIW students have big ideas worth sharing.
 That’s why all students are prepared to enter the workforce and beyond as effective communicators.
-The university believes that students must learn how to think critically and communicate effectively.
-With that in mind, the core curriculum emphasizes writing ability with mandatory rhetoric and composition courses.
+The University believes that students must learn how to think critically and communicate effectively.
+With that in mind, the Core Curriculum emphasizes writing ability with mandatory rhetoric and composition courses.

-Students are encouraged to further exemplify Incarnate Word’s values by participating in service-learning opportunities.
-Rooted in the value of service to others, these opportunities allow students to learn while giving back to the surrounding community.
+Students are encouraged to further exemplify the University’s values by participating in service-learning opportunities.
+Rooted in the value of service to others, these opportunities allow students to learn while giving back to the surrounding communities.
 One example of perspective-enhancing service includes the Honors Program’s social justice trips to McAllen and El Paso, which steep students in the issues at the U.S.-Mexico border.

 SPECIAL STUDY OPTIONS